Persian - or Farsi - is spoken in the Islamic Republic of Iran, Afghanistan (Dari) and Tajikistan (Tajiki).

-Everything has a history, and languages are no exception to the rule.
-In fact, languages constantly change and the study of that change is what the history of languages is all about.
-The same language which was spoken not more than a thousand years ago, becomes unintelligible to the new speakers.
+Everything has a history, and languages are no exception.
+In fact, languages constantly change, and the study of that change is what the history of languages is all about.
+The same language which was spoken not more than a thousand years ago, becomes unintelligible to new speakers.

-Iranian languages in general and Persian in particular have a very rich history.
-In this part we’ll get to have a closer look at the history of its development.
+Iranian languages in general, and Persian in particular, have a very rich history.
+In this section, we will get a closer look at the history of its development.

 Is Persian an old language?

 It may sound shocking, but there is no such a thing as old or new languages.

 Languages are constantly changing, or rather developing into new languages.
 They are not born, like humans, but gradually grow out of their predecessors.
 Simply, all languages are as old as the ability of humans to speak.

 However, don’t panic!
 There is still something to compete over.
 Some languages are historically more “traceable” than others.

 If, by saying “old language”, we understand a language that has an old literary tradition, then yes, Persian is a very old language.